I would like to start off by saying this extraction procedure is intended for educational purposes only.

 So, the manske works by adding salt to the harmalas solution forcing harmine and harmaline to crystallize.
 This occurs because harmalas is poorly soluble in salt water making a saline solution an excellent choice for recrystallization.
 Anyways, here's how it's done:

-1. Super saturate water with salt by adding salt to boiling water until no more salt will dissolve into it.
+1. Super saturate water with salt by adding salt to boiling water until no more salt will dissolve into it. you'll want to use a volume of water that is at least 1/3 of your harmalas solution volume.

 *Supersaturation occurs when a solvent is holding more dissolved solids than its normally capable of at room temp.
 Usually, but not always.